YextSolutions/aem-pages-connector-app/README.md

 Install the connector to begin pulling in your Slack data into Yext Content!

-### To install the Slack Public Content Connector:
+### To install the Adobe Experience Manager Pages Connector:

 1. Log in to your Yext account
 2. Navigate to the **Apps > Directory** tab in the platform (or use the link provided above).